 Precursors and pathfinders

-Precursor telescopes like the South African MeerKAT and the Murchison Widefield Array (MWA) and CSIRO’s Australian SKA Pathfinder (ASKAP) are providing SKA scientists with invaluable knowledge to assist in the design of the SKA’s main telescopes over the coming decade.
+Precursor telescopes like the South African MeerKAT and HERA, along with the Murchison Widefield Array (MWA) and CSIRO’s Australian SKA Pathfinder (ASKAP) are providing SKA scientists with invaluable knowledge to assist in the design of the SKA’s main telescopes over the coming decade.

 Located at future SKA sites, these precursors are and will be in future carrying out scientific study related to future SKA activities, as well as helping the development and testing of new crucial SKA technologies.

 The Murchison Widefield Array, shown in the above image is just one of the many telescopes contributing to the final SKA in terms of scientific and technical input.

 MeerKAT, which is currently taking shape in South Africa’s Karoo region, will be a world-class radio telescope array in its own right and is designed to do ground-breaking science ahead of the SKA becoming operational in the early 2020s.
 Until that time, it will be the largest and most sensitive radio telescope in the Southern Hemisphere.
 MeerKAT itself will also form part of the main SKA array.